+Public wharf is a wharf that is available for public use, though certain fees may be charged by local authorities.
+It may be shown as "Government wharf" or "Gov't whf" on older charts.
 Conspicuous objects, natural or artificial, are those which stand out clearly from the background and are easily identifiable from a few miles offshore in normal visibility.

-The expression "small craft" refers to pleasure craft and, in general, to small vessels with shallow draught.
+The expression "small craft" refers to pleasure craft and small vessels with shallow draught.